ark-lang/ark-docs/REFERENCE.md

 The struct initializer is a statement, therefore it must be terminated with a semi-colon.
 Note that the values in the struct initializer do not have to be in order, but we suggest you do to keep things consistent.

-A structure declaration can also be preceeded by the `packed` keyword.
-The `packed` keyword prevents aligning of structure members according to the platform the user is on, i.e. 32-bit or 64-bit.
-A good article going over padding and data structure alignment can be found on [this Wikipedia page and can be a good resource for the curious.](http://en.wikipedia.org/wiki/Data_structure_alignment).
-A packed structure can be declared like so:

-    packed struct Cat {
-	    name: str,
-		age: int,
-		weight: float
-	}

 ### <a id="default-structure-values"></a> Default structure values
 A structure's members can also be assigned default values: